Accredited Charities are regularly reviewed by The Canadian Centre for Christian Charities (CCCC).

 The charity is committed to the Christian faith.

-The charity’s board members, officers, and key staff annually affirm a written statement of faith that is consistent with the commonly held and historic central tenets of the Christian faith.
+The charity’s board members, officers, and key staff affirm a written statement of faith that is consistent with the commonly held and historic central tenets of the Christian faith.
 In addition, the charity publicly declares a Christian mission that guides its values and activities.

 2. Diligent Governance